alltrust/Portfolio/projects/yelp-campground-project.md

 }
 ```

-Here the `imgs` that were uploaded to edit (via `req.files`) are saved into an array with each image containing a url, and a filename.
-This new array of then appended to the end of the current array of that campground `campground.images`.
+Here the `imgs` that were uploaded to edit (`req.files`) are saved into an array with each image containing a url, and a filename.
+This new array will then appended to the end of the current array of that campground `campground.images`.

-However, if we deleted any images that were previously associated with that campground, we do two things.
+However, if we deleted any images that were previously associated with that campground, we perform two operations.
 We remove them from our [cloudinary](https://cloudinary.com/) storage- which hosts the uploaded images for our app.
 We also delete the corresponding filename of that image that is stored in our database using this line:

 ```js
 // controllers/campground.js